upendra0609/Java-certification/README.md

 -> ArithematicException is run time exception, and will raised only in  integral arithematic but not in floating point arithematic, the only operators which cause arithematic Exception are /and %.

+Relational Operator:
+1.  can apply for primitive.
+2.  can not apply for non-primitive.
+3.  nesting of relational operator is not allowed.(10<20<30<40) invalid